 Lachit Borphukan leading the advance on the Brahmaputra River.

 Now it was time to liberate Guwahati from Mughal-occupation.
-Lachit Bhorphukan was selected to lead the forces of the Kingdom of Ahom to liberate Guwahati from Mughal occupation.
+Lachit Bhorphukan was selected to lead the forces of the Kingdom of Ahom to liberate Guwahati from the Mughal occupation.

-He raised the army and preparations were completed by summer of 1667.
+He raised the army and preparations were completed by the summer of 1667.
 He knew the enemy and he knew that his army had no chance to fight on the plains.
 He chose the forested and hilly terrain just outside Guwahati, as his battlefield, where his men had an advantage over the Mughals.

 It was still time to made strategic preparations to the battle that took place on Brahmaputra River, near Saraighat, Guwahati.
 At the crucial moment in this decisive battle, the Mughals’ army was about to land at Andharubali, where Lachit had his headquarters.